pr4deepr/human-eval-bia/test_cases/readme.md

 * [measure_pixel_count_of_labels](measure_pixel_count_of_labels.ipynb):
-    Takes a label image provided as numpy array and returns a list of counts of number of pixels per label.
+    Takes a label image provided as numpy array and returns a list of counts of number of pixels per label.Use scikit image library.

 * [measure_properties_of_regions](measure_properties_of_regions.ipynb):
-    Takes a label image and an intensity image, both provided as numpy array, and returns pandas dataframe with measurements for area, perimeter and mean_intensity of the labeled objects.
+    Takes a label image and an intensity image, both provided as numpy array, and returns pandas dataframe with measurements for area, perimeter and mean_intensity of the labeled objects.Use scikit image library.

 * [open_image_read_voxel_size](open_image_read_voxel_size.ipynb):